xmos/ai_tools/docs/rst/xcore-ai-coding.rst

 device".
 The answer depends on the model and the economic constraints of the hardware that you wish to deploy the model on.
-We first explain the variables of the model, then the characteristics of the XCORE device, and then some rules of thumb
+We first explain the variables of the model, then the characteristics of the XCORE device, and then some rules of thumb.

 Model characteristics
 +++++++++++++++++++++